FreakinSoftMania/Useful-WinBatches/CONTRIBUTING.md

 # Contribution
-For contributing, first tell use via a issue or via email what you want to modify.
+For contributing, first tell us via a issue or via email what you want to modify.
 After that we are gonna think of it is a good idea.
 If it is, you may modify the file.
 On this way, it will keep be fair and good.
 # Contribution Rules
 1. **ALWAYS** tell us what you wanna change before changing. **ONLY CHANGING THE README IS ALLOWED WITHOUT TELLING US!**